-- A staff member who cannot medically tolerate a facial covering must not wear one.
-Any staff member that is incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering. - A staff member can remove their face covering during meals.
+- Where masking is in practice, a staff member who cannot medically tolerate a facial covering must not wear one.
+Any staff member that is incapacitated or unable to remove the facial covering without assistance, must not wear a facial covering. - Where masking is in practice, a staff member can remove their face covering during meals.